linz/stac/extensions/camera/README.md

 ## Collection Fields

 The above fields can be added to Collection summaries.
-This schema is a work in progress and does not enforce any validation rules for Collection summaries values.